-If a firm would like to be placed on a bidder’s list, the interested firm has several options to be placed on a list for consideration: Complete a Vendor Registration form; E-mail sent to the appropriate buyer; Request made on the firm’s letterhead stating the specific item(s) on which the firm wishes to bid.
+If a firm would like to be placed on a bidder’s list, the interested firm has several options to be placed on a list for consideration: Complete a Vendor Registration form.
 During a personal interview with an authorized procurement agent of the RTA, a firm may also request placement on such a list.
 Call 937-425-8313 for more information.

 RTA always looks for opportunities to partner with local businesses and organizations.
 Sponsors are an important foundation for the agency’s educational efforts.